Mary Blair Park

 Located at the corner of Cate Street and Main Street, across from Prescott Road, the town has one outdoor basketball court and one tennis court for community use.

 The Tennis Courts received significant repairs during the summer 2014 and spring 2015 with all cracks filled and new top coat, new posts and net.
 Work was done to straighten the fence poles and replace all the wire in April 2015.
 Due to damage to the fence, the backboard was removed and will not be replaced at this time.
 We will be purchasing new benches for the tennis area.
 The Basketball Court had crack repair completed summer 2014 as well.
-One of the backboards were damaged, due to participants hanging on the hoop, causing damage to the welds in the supports.
+One of the backboards was damaged, due to participants hanging on the hoop, causing damage to the welds in the supports.
 PLEASE DO NOT HANG ON THE HOOPS!!!
 The cost to replace these hoops is approx. $1,000 EACH!
-We have repaired the damaged hoop and re-installed it.
-We will look at further basketball upgrades in 2016.
+The basketball court was recently repaved, new hoops, and new backboards were installed in 2017 and we look to line the court in 2018.

 Walking and Hiking Trials –